anand1501/Go-lang/README.md

 # Go-lang

 UrbanKart is planning to launch an online store.
-In preparation for that they plan to develop an application for online shopping, managing their delivery logistics
+In preparation for that they plan to develop an application for online shopping, managing their delivery logistics.

-#1.
-Shopping
+#1 Shopping
 Develop an application that can be used for online shopping
 1. Allow users to register with mobile numbers, and place(address)
 // return true if Success or false if fails - like mobile number already exists / invalid